snugnug/sherpa/src/content/guides/gaming.md

 };
 ```

-If you wish for the dedicated GPU to only be used in games for performance, you can tell Steam to prefix the game launch command w:
+If you wish for the dedicated GPU to only be used in games for performance, you can tell Steam to prefix the game launch command:

 ```
 DRI_PRIME=1 %command%